jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/formula/formula.rst

 3. Name - this is a name of a field
 4. Placeholder - this text will be shown inside the field before it is filled in (can be left empty; field`s name will be used instead)
 5. Operation - type of operation which will be performed with arguments
 6. Argument (1, 2 and so on, appears after operation is selected) - arguments which will be used for calculation.
 They are parsed in strict order from first to last.
-If you will click on argument input, dropdown selector with available fields will appear.
+If you will click an argument input, dropdown selector with available fields will appear.
 Static values can be typed in directly as well

 .. note:: You can add more then 2 default arguments by clicking "+ add argument" link